CamoNano/nanopyrs/README.md

 Maybe, but the name "nanors" was taken :(

+## Licensing

+This crate is open source and licensed under the MIT license.
+See the `LICENSE` file for more details.

 ## Credits

 Heavily inspired by, and partially derived from, the [nanopy](https://github.com/npy0/nanopy) library, written by npy0.